chadsansing/airlock-campaign/gm-resources/session-planning/session-11.md

 ### Conflict

-If there's time to run this scene, the PCs will have to escape Petra and make it back to Casntor before their chosen doomsday weapon (the *Pr Djed's* core or its Xeno's Paradox. device) destroys Petra or closes the wormhole to Cantor.
+If there's time to run this scene, the PCs will have to escape Petra and make it back to Cantor before their chosen doomsday weapon (the *Pr Djed's* core or its Xeno's Paradox device) destroys Petra or closes the wormhole to Cantor.

 ### Outcome(s)